nxthan/Terminal-Basic/Readme.md

 - add music embed
 - overhaul styling
-- allow switchable themes
+- allow switchable themes (in progress)
+	- fix button styling and selection of themes
 - better link organization/addition and deletion
 - bookmark search?
 - improve search bar
 - animations
 - add icon

-## note:
+## note

-this was only tested with firefox quantum
+this was only tested with firefox quantum.